austenmarden/avrae-icewind-dale/000-leaving-the-portal.md

 ## Conclusion
 If the players defeat both animated armors, the group receives a total of 400 XP (split evently amongst the players)

+_You crash to the snowy ground as you leap through the quickly dwindling portal.
+The cold harsh darkness of night assaults your lungs and you feel the ache of frost invade your bones.
+Standing back up you look back to the standing stones, the once shimmering portal gone from view, and the Empty Star no where in sight.
+You notice a half dozen pairs of large heavy tracks heading in the opposite direction of the town.
+From this vantage point, looking down the hill, you can see the village.
+A large fire has been lit in the townsquare, and your keen eyes can make out several people moving about._